 The "Likelihood of Confusion" Test

-"Likelihood of Confusion" is a legal basis that the U.S. Patent and Trademark Office (USPTO) may use to refuse registration of a trademark or service mark because it is likely to conflict with a mark or marks already registered or pending before the USPTO.
+There are several common grounds used by the U.S. Patent and Trademark Office (USPTO) to refuse to register a trademark.
+Among the most common is the "likelihood of confusion" with another registered trademark.
+This is a legal basis that the USPTO may use to refuse registration of your trademark or service mark because it is likely to conflict with a mark or marks already registered or pending before the USPTO.

 After a trademark application is filed, the assigned USPTO examining attorney will search the records to determine if such a conflict exists between the mark in the application and another mark that is registered or pending before the USPTO.
 The USPTO will not conduct any preliminary searches for conflicting marks before an applicant files an application and cannot provide legal advice on whether a particular mark can be registered.

 Below you will find a discussion of the principal factors considered by USPTO examining attorney and where you can go for legal help with a rejected trademark application.
 For more information, visit FindLaws' Intellectual Property section.